earthly/website/blog/_posts/2025-08-10-backstage-peak-hype.md

 While many companies are eager to adopt Backstage, those a year or two in are starting to realize just how hard it is to maintain \- and even harder to make successful.
 Reddit user [u/hcaandrade2](https://www.reddit.com/user/hcaandrade2/) put it [best](https://www.reddit.com/r/devops/comments/1kgfqys/comment/mqyvwdm/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button):

-{% picture grid {{site.pimages}}{{page.slug}}/backstage-reddit.png --picture --alt {{ Backstage is a "free" IDP in the same way you would get a "free" car if some dumped all the parts of a Chevy on your desk and said "congratulations, here's your free ride." }} %}
+{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/backstage-reddit.png --alt {{ Backstage is a "free" IDP in the same way you would get a "free" car if some dumped all the parts of a Chevy on your desk and said "congratulations, here's your free ride." }} %}

 Backstage seems like a sleek developer portal out of the box.
 What you actually get is a skeleton and a long, expensive journey of internal platform engineering.